i0Ek3/ttd/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in Hikari TikTok Downloader, please report it responsibly:
+If you discover a security vulnerability in TTD, please report it responsibly:

 ### How to Report